sps45/TermRogue/README.md

 to help me create an early, unfinished version of the Character class - Which taught me a lot btw.

-The `heal` method and `rebase_def` method were my additions.
+The methods below were my additions:

+- heal
+- rebase_def (now removed)

 The armor selection currently does nothing, but I eventually want 3 armor types with physical, magic, and hybrid defense types.
 The boss will then either attack with magic or physical damage.

-Yes, that is extremely unbalanced, but it's funny, and this is MY game.
+Yes, that is extremely unbalanced, but it's funny.

 More to come.